Skip to main content

 Dear Brothers and Sisters in Christ,

-You have in your hands the Ministry Narrative for 2023.
+You have in your hands the Ministry Narrative for 2024.
 This document is a description of what we have achieved in five areas of ministry: Service/Outreach to the Community, Worship, Education, Evangelism, and Pastoral Care.
 Assuredly, there are things forgotten.
 This document, as well as the congregation it describes, is a work in progress.
 As individuals and as the Body of Christ we are continually becoming more fully who God created us to be.

 As you read about each category, you will see two numbers under the heading.
 The first number represents the percentage of the total financial budget of the church towards the support of the particular ministry highlighted.
-The second number is the approximate amount of money that supported this category of ministry in 2023.
+The second number is the approximate amount of money that supported this category of ministry in 2024.
 Again, the numbers are approximate.
-They are the Annual Meeting’s anticipated direct program costs comprising the portion of the priest’s time, direct expenses and use of the facilities.
-What is not provided is undoubtedly the most important calculation in considering the life of a congregation and that is the time and effort you gave to make our ministry successful.
+They are

 God is calling us into a bold future.
 There are challenges and opportunities awaiting.
 We will be stretched because that is what God does.
 God stretches us as individuals and as a faith community.
 I am confident we will meet the challenges and opportunities that face us.
 I am confident we will thrive within them.
 I am confident God will continue to work powerfully amongst and through us.
 We will continue to make a difference in people’s lives and God’s creation.

 I hope you will be excited by what we have accomplished together for God with the resources you have offered.
-As we rapidly approach a new year, I hope we will all be grateful to God for all God has given us and done for us and respond with generosity for those abundant blessings.
+As we approach a new year, I hope we will all be grateful to God for all He has given us and done for us and respond with generosity for those abundant blessings.

 Faithfully yours,